dullhunk/book/industry/club/mentoring/mentors.md

 Mentoring could be beneficial to employers in several ways, including advertising their company, building relationships with students, and - importantly - improving the quality of the entire cohort by helping to embed good software practices early on.

-An optional showcase session at the end of the seemster will provide an opportunity for mentors to assess all the teams presenting (other than their own mentees), which will provide contact for employers with a wider group of students
+An optional showcase session at the end of the seemster will provide an opportunity for mentors to assess all the teams presenting (other than their own mentees), which will provide contact for employers with a wider group of students for recruitment.

 ## What Will Mentors Do During the Visits?